Battle of Veracruz (1838): Background

 The Mexican War of Independence concluded with Mexico gaining independence from the Spanish Empire, and the rise of many different factions attempting to seize power.
 Several generals took power through force of arms, resulting in 20 different Presidents of Mexico in 20 years.
 Civilian populations suffered from these struggles for power, as well as foreign expatriates, as the country had attracted considerable investments, notably in the mining industry.
 In particular, the 6000 French that had settled in Mexico periodically requested intervention on their behalf from the French government, and their allies were becoming more numerous and urgent.
-Between 1828-38 a rash of killings, expropriations, forced borrowings, arbitrary arrests and other abuses were committed.
+Between 1828–38 a rash of killings, expropriations, forced borrowings, arbitrary arrests and other abuses were committed.
 The French government made several attempts at settling the matter by commercial agreements, demands for compensations and even threats of armed interventions, but to no avail.

 In 1837 a French pastry cook named Remontel, established in Tacubaya, had his stocks pillaged by drunken Mexican soldiers.
 The French government decided to settle the matter once and for all by sending a military expedition to Mexico, tasked with demanding punishment for the culprits, guarantees for the security of French interests in the future, to demand that French citizens in the country be exempted from forced war contributions and borrowings and the payment of 600,000 Piastres, equivalent to 3,000,000 francs.
-The Mexican government refused, and because of the triggering incident, the conflict was nicknamed the "Pastry War".
-A first French frigate squadron under Capt.
-Charles Louis Joseph Bazoche, comprising the 60-gun frigate Herminie and three brigs, was sent to Mexico in late 1837 in order to demonstrate French resolve and anchored off Veracruz.
+The Mexican government refused, and because of the triggering incident, the conflict has become known as the "Pastry War".
+A first French frigate squadron under Captain Charles Louis Joseph Bazoche, comprising the 60-gun frigate Herminie and three brigs, was sent to Mexico in late 1837 in order to demonstrate French resolve and anchored off Veracruz.
 As Mexico did not possess any warship capable of challenging the squadron, the frigates blockaded the city unopposed, seizing 36 merchantmen in the process, but President Anastasio Bustamante refused to satisfy the demands.
 On 16 April 1838 diplomatic relations between France and Mexico broke down, leaving military action as a last recourse.
 However, the fortress of San Juan de Ulua was much too strong for Bazoche's forces, who were further exhausted by months of campaigning and suffered from yellow fever.